A guide to Zendesk automation to add product metadata from custom fields

 -

-A better way: No-code automation with eesel AI
+A complementary way: No-code automation with eesel AI

-Instead of waiting for developers, you can set up a tool like eesel AI completely on your own.
-With a one-click Zendesk integration, you can connect your help desk in minutes without touching any APIs.
-The AI immediately starts learning from your past tickets, help center articles, and macros to understand your business from day one.
+Instead of waiting for an engineering cycle, you can use a tool like eesel AI as a complementary layer.
+With a one-click Zendesk integration, you can connect your help desk in minutes.
+The AI works with your existing macros and help articles to understand your business instantly.

-Use a powerful workflow engine with custom actions
+Use a no-code workflow engine for custom actions

-That tricky workflow from Stack Overflow, copying a user field to a ticket field, becomes dead simple with a no-code workflow engine.
-With eesel AI, you can create a custom AI Action with instructions in plain English, like: "When a new ticket is created, find the customer's Order ID in Shopify and update the 'Order ID' custom field in Zendesk."
+Tasks like copying a user field to a ticket field can be simplified with a no-code workflow engine.
+You can create custom actions with instructions in plain English, like: "When a new ticket is created, find the customer's Order ID and update the 'Order ID' custom field in Zendesk."

-Don't let a lack of developer resources stop you from giving your team the context they need.
-See for yourself how easy it is to connect your tools, build custom automations, and get rid of repetitive tasks.
-Try eesel AI for free or book a demo to see it in action.
+Don't let a lack of developer time hold you back from optimizing your agents' context.
+See how easy it is to build custom automations that work perfectly with your Zendesk setup.
+Try eesel AI for free or book a demo to see it in action today in 2026.

 Frequently asked questions